 This emphasis consists of 6 courses designed to offer candidates a rich and truly interdisciplinary option to further expand their content, pedagogical, and technological knowledge in these areas of practice.
-(The remaining 9 courses are selected from the Curriculum and Instruction emphasis.)
-The environment serves as a connecting theme across all courses in this emphasis, and technology applications and skills that enhance teaching practice and learning achievement are emphasized throughout the program.
+(The remaining 9 courses are primarily selected from the Curriculum and Instruction emphasis; courses from other areas require approval from the academic advisor.)
+The environment serves as a connecting theme across all courses in this emphasis, and technology applications and skills that enhance teaching practice and student learning are emphasized throughout the program.
 Connections among the disciplines, and from the disciplines to the real world that students experience in everyday life, are a major focus.